asanmateu/cdcleaner-tool/README.md

 $ pip install .
 ```

+## Instructions

-7. Deposit customer list data into the template found in **files/input** directory. **DO NOT CHANGE ITS NAME NOR COLUMN NAMES**.
+1. Deposit customer list data into the template found in **files/input** directory. **DO NOT CHANGE ITS NAME NOR COLUMN NAMES**.

-8. Open terminal and activate environment:
+2. Open terminal and activate environment:
 ```
 $ conda activate cd-cleaner-conda-env
 ```

-9. Navigate to tool directory and run **exe.py**:
+3. Navigate to tool directory and run **exe.py**:
 ```
 $ cd ~/desktop/joor-cd-cleaner

 $ python3 exe.py
 ```

-10. You will need to enter:
+4. You will need to enter:

   - DESIGNER ID
   - SSH USERNAME: This should be the same as on Postico - e.g. tsanmateu